nuxeo/doc.nuxeo.com-content/src/admindoc/setup/elasticsearch-setup.md

 *   The audit logs index to store audit entries, this index is a primary storage and can not be rebuild.
 *   A sequence index used to serve unique value that can be used as primary keys, this index is also a primary storage.

-To make the connection between the Nuxeo Platform instance and the ES cluster check&nbsp;the following options in the&nbsp; [`nuxeo.conf`]({{page space='nxdoc' page='configuration-parameters-index-nuxeoconf'}}) &nbsp;file and edit if you need to change the default value:
+To make the connection between the Nuxeo Platform instance and the ES cluster check the following options in the [`nuxeo.conf`]({{page space='nxdoc' page='configuration-parameters-index-nuxeoconf'}}) file and edit if you need to change the default value:

 ```
 elasticsearch.addressList=somenode:9300,anothernode:9300